duarte152/andy-dashboard/emails_supervisores_prontos.md

 Your work on AI and patient safety, and your 2025 paper in JMIR Research Protocols on developing an AI governance framework for safe and responsible AI in healthcare organisations, connects directly to a gap I observe in practice.
 At Laudite, we invest heavily in what the model produces - but significantly less in the systematic evaluation of whether clinicians are using the output in ways that preserve clinical judgment and patient safety.
 Your research gives that gap the rigour it deserves, and the governance framework your group is developing speaks precisely to the organisational layer that most clinical AI deployments leave underspecified.

-I have been thinking around questions of how the evaluation and governance of clinical AI systems shapes whether they are adopted safely in practice, particularly in settings where clinicians interact with AI-generated outputs under production conditions - and I would be grateful to be guided by your expertise on where the most relevant directions lie within your current work.
+I have been thinking about how the evaluation and governance of clinical AI systems shapes whether they are adopted safely in practice, particularly in settings where clinicians interact with AI-generated outputs under production conditions - and I would be grateful to be guided by your expertise on where the most relevant directions lie within your current work.

 I hold a Bachelor's in Social Communication from PUC-Rio (Brazil), with a Minor in Entrepreneurship.
 Before Laudite, I participated in the START Global Fellowship - a remote program run by the University of St. Gallen in Switzerland focused on scaling startups and impactful entrepreneurship.
 I also served as a Second Lieutenant in the Brazilian Army.
 I hold Portuguese citizenship in addition to Brazilian.